singhanshika311/pridehood.github.io/Readme.md

 ### Visit the website here https://pridehood.us/

 "PRIDEHOOD" is a platform for the LGBTQIA+ community.
 Feeling Sad and depressed, need to fight stigma?
-Pridehood is there to help you.
+Pridehood is there to help you..

 ## Inspiration